Bob McDonnell: Job creation

 McDonnell amended the budget to increase the incentives that a governor was able to provide employers to relocate to or remain in Virginia.
 He campaigned to have Northrop Grumman move its 300-job headquarters to Virginia, but stated that the renewal of Virginia's computer outsourcing contract was not linked to the relocation decision.
 When Defense Secretary Robert Gates announced the closing of the 6,000-job Joint Forces Command in August 2010, McDonnell sought private meetings to seek to preserve the jobs.

 However, McDonnell was disappointed that Secretary Gates did not meet with him to discuss the issue.
 McDonnell was later included in a meeting between Gates and Virginia's congressional delegation on November 23, 2010.

+The state's unemployment rate declined 2.2% from 7.4% in January 2010, when McDonnell took office, to 5.2% in December 2013, compared to the 3.1% decline in the national unemployment rate from 9.8% to 6.7% during the same period.

 Redistricting

 McDonnell played a significant role in the redistricting conducted in response to the 2010 census.
 In a special session of the General Assembly, the redistricting of both the House of Delegates and the State Senate were passed in single bill that was approved by the House with an 86 to 8 vote and the Senate with a 22 to 18 vote.
 The bill was developed without regard to the advisory commission's recommendations.
 On April 15, 2011, McDonnell vetoed the bill on the grounds that "the Senate plan is the kind of political gerrymandering that Virginians have ask that we leave in the past."
 Although McDonnell had the power to amend the bill with his veto, he simply sent it back for the General Assembly to either over-ride the veto or adopt a different bill.
 Because the Democrats lacked the 2/3 majority necessary to override the veto, the State Senate had to adopt a new plan.
 At first, Senate Majority Leader Richard L. Saslaw promised to merely readopt the vetoed redistricting map, but then began negotiations with the governor's office about a new plan.
 Republican members of the House and Senate criticized the Governor for overturning the timetable for approval of new districts prior to the 2011 elections.
 After lengthy negotiations, on April 28, both houses passed a revised set of district maps and McDonnell announced that he would sign the revised bill.